davidsonz/Travel-Website/_posts/2017-12-20-ChristmasRoadTrip.md

 Happy New Year!

 Rather than stay in the Bay of Islands for New Years Eve with all of the 18 year olds from Auckland, we decided to return to the City of Sails.
 It was a quiet drive back as we'd chosen an odd day to travel.
-It was also a good opportunity to show Louise and Ellie another iconic NZ landmark;
-<a target="_blank" href="https://www.doc.govt.nz/parks-and-recreation/places-to-go/northland/places/waipoua-forest/things-to-do/tane-mahuta-walk/">Tane Mahuta</a>, the King of the Forest.
+It was also a good opportunity to show Ruggers and Ellie another iconic NZ landmark; <a target="_blank" href="https://www.doc.govt.nz/parks-and-recreation/places-to-go/northland/places/waipoua-forest/things-to-do/tane-mahuta-walk/">Tane Mahuta</a>, the King of the Forest.

-Back in Auckland it was a quiet New Years Eve playing board games and hanging out, and then a cruisey couple of days around Auckland before
-Louise and Ellie returned to the UK on the 2nd.
+Back in Auckland it was a quiet New Years Eve playing board games and hanging out, and then a cruisey couple of days around Auckland before Ruggers and Ellie returned to the UK on the 2nd.

 Goodbye our friends.
 It has been amazing having you in New Zealand and sharing your Christmas Holiday with you!
 We cannot wait until we see you upon our return to the UK.